 Residential Treatment Services under 30 days include Acute Treatment Services (ATS) and Transitional Support Services (TSS).
 These programs provide short-term acute treatment for those in need of intensive care and support for their alcohol and/or drug use.

 Acute Treatment Services (ATS) (Detoxification)

 ATS programs are detoxification services with 24-hour nursing care to monitor a person’s withdrawal from alcohol or other drugs and alleviate their withdrawal symptoms.
 High-risk priority populations include injection drug users, homeless individuals, pregnant women with substance dependency, and other individuals with chronic medical conditions.

 Reach out to a treatment provider for free today.

 Transitional Support Services (TSS) are short-term residential support services for individuals who need a supportive environment to continue the recovery process after detoxification.
 TSS helps those who need services while in between acute treatment and residential rehabilitation, outpatient, or another form of aftercare.
 To be eligible you must be 18 years or older and referred by a publicly funded ATS detox program, a homeless shelter, or a homeless outreach worker.

 Massachusetts Behavioral Health Partnership and MassHealth are working together to integrate physical health care and specialty behavioral health care, including the treatment of substance abuse.
 Integration aims to improve the continuity of care between inpatient and outpatient behavioral health care and quality of care for co-occurring mental health and substance use disorders.

 How Can I Pay the Costs Not Covered by MassHealth?

-Finding how to pay for addiction treatment can cause a lot of stress but it doesn’t have to prevent you from getting the treatment you deserve.
-Contact one of our treatment providers who can connect you with a treatment center and help you understand costs.
+Finding how to pay for addiction treatment can cause a lot of stress but it doesn’t have to prevent you from getting treatment.
+Contact a treatment provider who can connect you with a treatment center and help you understand costs.